Cyberjusticelab/JusticeAI/meta-documents/Classification.md

 what_is_damaged:list
 value_of_damages:number in list of list (current value)
-is_fixable: boolean in list of list (scratch on a wall is fixable, microwave is replaceable) when_each_damage:dateformat in list of list
+is_fixable: boolean in list of list (scratch on a wall is fixable, microwave is replaceable) when_each_damage:datetime in list of list
 has_picture_before:bool in list of list (if the tenant or landlord has pictures of before the) -- Evidence prompt how_was_damaged:string in list of list